doubleunion/arooo/README.md

 ```
 > user = User.find_by_username('cool_user')
-> user.update_attributes(is_admin: true) # admins can accept/reject applications, update member status, open/close applications, and do new member setup
+> user.update_attributes(is_admin: true)
 ```

+Admins can accept/reject applications, update any member's status, see current member's dues, open and close applications, and manage new member setup.

 ## Contributing